 The dunes and the accessible area around them are very beautiful – and perfect for families with kids who have energy to burn.
 Nothing beats running up and down the dunes a few times to help tire everyone out.

-These sand dunes are some of the largest and most active in Canada!
+The sand dunes that make up the Great Sandhills are some of the largest and most active in Canada!

 Most of the dunes are no more than 15 metres above the surrounding plains.
 But they’re stacked close together so as you can imagine, walking on the dunes is hard work.
 There are a few trails – nothing formal – so it’s up to you to decide where to go.
 Just be sure to keep track of the location of the parking lot.